ahacop/erwindb/README.md

 Erwin Brandstetter is a PostgreSQL consultant with ~670k reputation and ~7k answers on Stack Overflow.

-Over the years, I've lost count of how often I've searched Stack Overflow for a Postgres question and ended up with an answer by Erwin Brandstetter that was exceptionally thorough and clear.
-I've become a better developer by learning from his responses.
+I’ve lost count of how often a PostgreSQL search has brought me to an Erwin Brandstetter response on Stack Overflow.
+His answers are reliably thorough and exceptionally clear, and studying them has played a meaningful role in my development as an engineer.

 When answering questions, he typically:

-- Links to and quotes the PostgreSQL manual constantly, showing you exactly where features are documented
+- Links to and quotes the PostgreSQL manual, showing you exactly where features are documented
 - Notes which features work in which Postgres versions, and updates old answers when new versions add capabilities
-- Addresses edge cases you wouldn't think of—NULL handling, concurrency, race conditions
+- Addresses edge cases you wouldn't think of, like NULL handling, concurrency, race conditions
 - Benchmarks multiple approaches with actual timing results

 ## Why This App?